ExplorViz-Archive/EaaS-server/README.md

 The EaaS server must be able to create and run docker containers.
 By default it is expected that the server can access `/var/run/docker.sock`.
 This socket is also mounted inside the container when EaaS itself runs in Docker (as recommended).
 However, you can configure another Docker API endpoint through environment variables.
 Currently there is no support to make use of Docker Swarm or multiple Docker daemons.

 You will need a fairly powerful machine.
 EaaS allows you to run multiple visualizations at the same time.
-We recommended 1.5 cores and 2GB RAM per running instance for ExplorViz itself when visualizing small applications.
+We recommend 1.5 cores and 2GB RAM per running instance for ExplorViz itself when visualizing small applications.
 This does not include the resources used by the application in question and might not suffice for visualizing bigger applications.

-When running the server behind a reverse proxy (e.g. to do SSL termination) and you are getting `The requested URL returned error: 413` from the submission script in your builds, then your reverse proxy is limiting the request body size.
-Docker images can get fairly large, setting this limit to `1024M` should suffice for most applications.
-Check the documentation of your reverse proxy.

 ## Build as docker image (recommended)